fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 ```

 ## Configure
-After the installation, move the file ```manager.conf.example``` to ```manager.conf```.
+After the installation, edit the file ```manager.conf```.
 In this file, some general properties, such as XMPP addresses and ports, as well as the set of plugins that define the behaviour of the Fogbow Manager are specified.
-Some of these propoerties need to be adjusted to match your particular installation.
-In this document, we cover in more details the general properties that might need to be changed.
-The Fogbow Manager plugins are covered in the <a  href="/install-configure-plugins" target="_blank">Configure Fogbow Manager's Plugins </a> section of our documentation.
+Some of these properties need to be adjusted to match your particular cloud infrastructure provider.
+To ease the configuration procedure, we distribute template files for each cloud provider currenlty supported by the Fogbow middleware: ```manager.conf.cloudstack.example```,```manager.conf.opennebula.example```,```manager.conf.openstack.example``` and ```manager.conf.azure.example```.
+In this document, we cover in more details the general properties that might need to be changed and the main cloud-specific plugin properties.
+A complete overview of the Fogbow Manager plugins is given in the <a  href="/install-configure-plugins" target="_blank">Configure Fogbow Manager's Plugins </a> section of our documentation.

 ### General properties